 The emerald has a rectangular shape.
 Therefore this diamond shape is often called the octagonal shape.
 The cut of this diamond varies between very closely square to rectangular.
 For optimum reflection of the light, diamonds will be grinded from 48 to 50 facets.
 When this shape is used, the diamond will have rectangular facets, on each side and each corner.

 This shape is also known as the Navette.
 The transmission over the years would grant the naming at the mouth of the Marquise of Pompadour.
-The shape is characterized in a diamond that tapers toward the ends and this gives an inner radius.
+The shape is characterized in a diamond that tapers towards the ends and this gives an inner radius.
 The grinding itself is a difficult job.
 The 56 facets must be grinded proficiently and precisely.
 This cut of diamond was designed at the request of Louis XIV.

 The heart shape